abdelrahmandev455/BlogApp/README.md

 # Laravel 10 Blog Starter Kit
-This is Laravel 10 blog starter kit project with [Filament PHP](https://filamentphp.com/) admin panel.
-The project is created during [YouTube Tutorial](https://youtu.be/iVThaG_sAt0).
+This is Laravel 10 blog starter kit project with [Filament PHP](https://filamentphp.com/).
 ## Installation with docker

 #### 1. Clone the project